angular/angular/docs/BAZEL.md

 You can use [ibazel] to get a "watch mode" that continuously keeps the outputs up-to-date as you save sources.
-Note this is new as of May 2017 and not very stable yet.
+Note this is new as of May 2017 and not very stable yet. [ibazel] is a devDependency of Angular, so you should find it already installed in `node_modules/.bin`.

 [ibazel]: https://github.com/bazelbuild/bazel-watcher

+## Running and Debugging tests

+To run tests, use the `test` command, eg. `ibazel test //packages/core/test`

+To run a test so that you can attach with a debugger, add the `--config=debug` argument after `bazel run`.
+It will print the debug URL, you can then attach from Chrome devtools using an extension, from your editor, etc.